friends-of-wp/wp-dev-cli-ext-boilerplate/readme.md

 # `plugin:boilerplate:create`

+This a an extension to the [Friends of WP Command Line Tool for Developers](https://github.com/friends-of-wp/wp-dev-cli).
+This command is included in the default tool.

 ## Usage

 The usage of the boilerplate creation command is very easy.
 As the only parameter the plugin output directory is needed.
 All other configuration is done via the creation process starting afterwards.